electronstudio/raylib-python-cffi/BUILDING.rst

 Have Pip build from source
 --------------------------

-Useful if the binaries don’t work on your system.
+Useful if the binaries don’t work on your system, or you want to use a newer version of Raylib.

 Make sure Raylib is installed and then: